How to Write a Debt Settlement Letter

 What to Expect After Sending a Debt Settlement Letter

 You’ve sent off your debt settlement letter.
 Now is the time to take a deep breath and wait to learn what the creditor decides.
 Although creditors and collection agencies are not required to accept your offer, you’ve still made a strong move.
 After all, you’re actively moving toward resolution.
-Here are three responses you may receive:

 After sending a debt settlement letter, one of four things can happen:

-The creditor will accept your debt-settlement offer.
+The creditor accepts your debt settlement offer.

-The creditor will reject your offer.
+The creditor rejects your offer.

-The creditor will make a counteroffer.
+The creditor makes a counteroffer.

 You may hear nothing.
 If that’s the case, don’t panic!
 Creditors and collection agencies have a lot going on and it may be they just haven’t had time to get to your case.
 Now’s a good time to follow up with another email, letter, or phone call.